The Safety Ratchet

 The Ratchet

 There are 98 chatbot-specific bills in play right now across 34 states, with an additional 3 at the federal level.
 The same pattern of requirements keeps showing up: harm detection, crisis protocols, disclosure and reporting.
-Which all sounds reasonable enough.

 Let me break down what those requirements actually cost.